sjhatfield/sjhatfield.github.io/_posts/2020-05-20-Car-purchase-help.md

 classes: wide
 ---

-Spoiler: if you want to skip to the finished product follow [this link](http://178.79.141.9/).
+If you want to skip to the finished product follow [this link](http://178.79.141.9/).
 I have not purchased a domain name and apologise that I have not set up HTTPS so your browser may complain that the site is dangerous.
 If you would prefer to learn about this project by reading the code [go here](https://github.com/sjhatfield/car-purchase-help).

 ## The Problem